Skip to main content

 • Don’t make every review a 5-star

-All of the above points boil down to “ask your mum/sister/cousin to do it”.
-Unless you live in Wales that is at least three clean, untraceable reviews that can be called upon when genuinely needed.
-You can probably find half a dozen such reviewers if you try.
+All of the above points boil down to “ask your mother / father / brother / sister / cousin to do it”.
+You can probably find half a dozen such reviewers to leave clean, untraceable reviews that can be called upon when genuinely needed.

-If done carefully you will probably get away with it, but do not do this casually or regularly.
-Save it for emergencies – such as when a malicious 1-star review is obviously scaring customers away.
+Again, I do not recommend this, but if done carefully you will probably get away with it.
+Do not do this casually or regularly.
+Save it for emergencies – such as when a malicious 1-star review is obviously causing harm.

 A much safer alternative is to simply send a fresh wave of invites to recent happy customers.
-This will push newer, more balanced content above the negative reviews.
+This will push newer, more balanced content above the negative reviews and help push your TrustScore back up.

-Just be aware that sometimes new reviewers will show solidarity with bad reviews even if they aren’t personally affected.
+Remember, some reviewers will show solidarity with bad reviews even if they were not personally affected.

 Only reviews from the past 12 months are used to calculate your TrustScore.
 Older reviews remain visible online but do not influence the live score.

 This rolling window is a blessing after a rough patch.
-For instance, we were once targeted by an organised effort by HotUKDeals forum members to sabotage our TrustPilot score and online reputation.
-It was painful for a while but once those reviews were removed from the calculation the score bounced back.
+We were once targeted by an organised effort by HotUKDeals forum members to sabotage our TrustPilot score and online reputation after we closed an accidental loophole.
+The score bounced back once the 12 month rule removed those reviews from the calculation.

-If you are uncomfortable leaving a low rating your intervention does not have to be 1*.
-Even a 5* review on a long dormant profile should force a fairer recalculation.
+If you are uncomfortable leaving a low rating your intervention does not have to be a low score.
+Even one new 3 or 4* review on a long dormant profile should force a fairer recalculation.

-Generally, yes you should.
-In reality, most high-performing accounts do moderate who they invite in some way.
-This is probably the main tactic used to manipulate TrustPilot, and I’ll be honest, it’s what I did.
+In reality most high-performing accounts do control and manipulate who they invite in some way.
+This is probably the main tactic used to control TrustPilot, and to be honest I did the same.

 Common tactics include: